 The City's home rule power provides that non-profits that provide services to the public that the City could, itself, provide (but does not due to lack of resources, prudent avoidance of liability, lack of organizational expertise or by choice of the elected officials) may lease or purchase property from the City for less than fair market value.
 In many cases in the past, these non-profits annually request and receive financial support from the State and City and then, under existing state laws, give the state/city money back to the City to pay for rent.
 Relieving these non-profits from having to pay market value for their leases increases the amount of resources that can be dedicated to providing services to the public, and puts an end to cities making donations to help non-profits only to have their donation returned to the City in the form of rent payments.
 The law also permits the City to sell property to non-profits performing essential public services that the City could, but is not currently providing, for less than market value and without auction subject to a reversionary interest that mandates the property reverts back to the City in the event the approved public service ceases to be provided.
 This option relieves the City from potential liability associated with the provision of the public service but facilitates the continuance of the public service without depleting the funds of the nonprofit providing the essential service.
 The lease or sale of property under this home rule power still requires the public notice required by state law for the sale or lease of City property.
 The City is also required to include the reversionary interest in any sale (to protect the City/public's interest in the property and to keep it from being used or sold by a non-profit for some purpose other than the intended public purpose) and a similar provision in leases that results in termination of the lease if the approved public purpose use ceases by the non-profit.
-The City has not yet used the authority granted under this legislation for a sale to a non-profit, but has relied on it for leases to various non-profits performing public services (eg., homeless shelters, low income living facilities for challenged individuals, day care facilities for children of low income/challenged families, facilities assisting victims of domestic violence).
+The City has relied on it for leases to various non-profits performing public services (eg., homeless shelters, low income living facilities for challenged individuals, day care facilities for children of low income/challenged families, facilities assisting victims of domestic violence).
+In 2019, the City used the authority to sell property to a nonprofit for the first time, which allowed the non-profit that owned an adjacent lot to acquire city-owned property following a public hearing.